Helping You to Heal Yourself

 Mobility.
 Relaxation.
 Balance.

-I do targeted, intelligent massage therapy customized to each individual, for relaxation, general well-being, or specific issues.
+My work is customized to each individual, whether for relaxation/stress relief, general well-being, or specific issues.
 My approach tends to be smooth and slow.
 I work through layers of the body and go deeper as the tissue allows.
-Depending on what is needed, I can help with injuries and also help the whole body relax and re-balance.
+Depending on what is needed, I can help with injury recovery, and also help the whole body relax and re-balance.
 I keep learning more approaches, and truthfully it's a lot of fun figuring out what combination of approaches will work best with each individual!

 Our bodies are whole organisms--every part of our body responds to, and is balanced by, the other parts.
 Tensegrity Medicine is the overarching philosophy that guides my approach to treatment--a gentle and effective way to reduce pain and increase mobility by allowing release in restricted areas.
 I try to find the ways that each person's unique system will respond, allowing an easy rebalancing of the dynamic forces the are in our bodies.

-Tensegrity Medicine, developed by Kelly Clancy, is a combined-modal approach to restore 3-dimensional balance to the human system for increasing freedom of comfortable mobility.
+Tensegrity Medicine, developed by Kelly Clancy, is an evolving approach based on leading edge understanding of fascia and biotensegrity--the root-level work of how the body organizes itself.
+We apply a variety of techniques to restore 3-dimensional balance to the human system for increasing freedom of comfortable mobility.
 We work neurally, muscularly, and fascially, with an overarching emphasis of connectivity of tissue throughout the body.

 The body's response is what makes the difference.